-(59) "Primacy agency" is the department of environmental management where the department exercise primary enforcement responsibility as granted by EPA.

-(60) "Public water system" means a public water supply for the provision to the public of water for human consumption through pipes or other constructed conveyances, if such system has at least fifteen (15) service connections or regularly serves at least twenty-five (25) individuals daily at least sixty (60) days out of the year.
-The term includes any:

-(A) collection, treatment, storage, and distribution facilities under control of the operator of such system, and used primarily in connection with such system; and
+- (73) "Primacy agency" means the department of environmental management where the department exercises primary enforcement responsibility as granted by the EPA. - (74) "Public water system" or "PWS" means a public water supply for the provision to the public of water for human consumption through pipes or other constructed conveyances, if the system has at least fifteen (15) service connections or regularly serves at least twenty-five (25) individuals daily at least sixty (60) days out of the year.
+The term includes any: - (A) collection, treatment, storage, and distribution facilities under control of the operator of the system and used primarily in connection with the system; and

-(B) collection or pretreatment storage facilities not under such control that are used primarily in connection with such system.

-A public water system is either a CWS or a noncommunity water system, as defined in subdivisions (8) and (51).

-(61) "Rem" means the unit of dose equivalent from ionizing radiation to the total body or any internal organ or organ system.
-A millirem (mrem) is one-thousandth (1/1,000) of a rem.

-(62) "Repeat compliance period" means any subsequent compliance period after the initial compliance period.

-(63) "Residual disinfectant concentration" or "C in CT calculations" means the concentration of disinfectant measured in milligrams per liter in a representative sample of water.

-(64) "Sanitary survey" means an on-site inspection of the water source, facilities, equipment, construction, and operation and maintenance of a public water system for the purpose of evaluating the adequacy of the source, facilities, equipment, construction, and operation and maintenance for producing and distributing safe drinking water.

-(65) "Sedimentation" means a process for removal of solids before filtration by gravity or separation.

-(66) "Service line sample" means a one (1) liter sample of water collected in accordance with section 37(b)(3) of this rule that has been standing at least six (6) hours in a service line.

-(67) "Single family structure" means a building constructed as a single family residence that is currently being used as either a residence or a place of business for the purpose of sections 36 through 47 of this rule only.

-(68) "Slow sand filtration" means a process involving passage of raw water through a bed of sand at low velocity (generally less than four-tenths (0.4) meter per hour or forty-five (45) to one hundred fifty (150) gallons per day per square foot) resulting in substantial particulate removal by physical and biological mechanisms.
+- (B) collection or pretreatment storage facilities not under such control that are used primarily in connection with the system. - A PWS is either a CWS or an NCWS, as defined in subdivisions (12) and (63). - (75) "Rem" means the unit of dose equivalent from ionizing radiation to the total body or any internal organ or organ system.
+A millirem (mrem) is one-thousandth (1/1,000) of a rem. - (76) "Repeat compliance period" means any subsequent compliance period after the initial compliance period. - (77) "Residual disinfectant concentration" or "C in CT calculations" means the concentration of disinfectant measured in milligrams per liter in a representative sample of water. - (78) "Sanitary survey" means an on-site review of the: - (A) water source: - (B) facilities; - (C) equipment; - (D) operation; and - (E) maintenance; - of a PWS for the purpose of evaluating the adequacy of clauses (A) through (E) for producing and distributing safe drinking water. - (79) "Sedimentation" means a process for removal of solids before filtration by gravity or separation. - (80) "Service interruption" means a disturbance in the provision of water to a customer affecting quality or quantity. - (81) "Service line sample" means a one (1) liter sample of water collected in accordance with section 37(b)(3) of this rule that has been standing at least six (6) hours in a service line. - (82) "Single family structure" means a building constructed as a single family residence that is currently being used as a: - (A) residence; or - (B) place of business;

-(69) "Small water system" means a water system that serves three thousand three hundred (3,300) persons or fewer for the purpose of sections 36 through 47 of this rule only.
+for the purpose of sections 36 through 47 of this rule only.